The UKGC: What Is It & What Does It Do?

 | Arcades & Slot Machines | Machine categories, stake/prize limits, age verification in pubs, clubs, and arcades. |

-Any operator wishing to serve customers in England, Scotland, or Wales — even if headquartered in Malta, Gibraltar, or the Isle of Man — must hold a UKGC licence.
-This “point of consumption” rule, introduced in 2014, was a game-changer: it brought hundreds of overseas-based sites under British regulatory standards overnight.
+Any operator wishing to serve customers in England, Scotland, or Wales, even if headquartered in Malta, Gibraltar, or the Isle of Man, must hold a UKGC licence.
+This ‘point of consumption’ rule, introduced in 2014, was a game-changer.
+It brought hundreds of overseas-based sites under British regulatory standards overnight.

-The UKGC and Online Gambling
+5. The UKGC and Online Gambling

-Online gambling now accounts for the majority of the UK’s gross gambling yield, so it’s no surprise that a huge chunk of the UKGC’s attention is focused here.
+Online gambling now accounts for the majority of the UK’s gross gambling yield, so it’s no surprise that a huge chunk of the Commission’s attention is focused here.
+Every licensed online operator must:

 - Use independently tested random number generators (RNGs).